Adnan Dirjal

 Adnan Dirjal (عدنان درجال مطر; born 26 January 1960 in Baghdad) is an Iraqi former professional footballer, as well as a former national team coach, and former Minister of Youth and Sports.
 He was one of Iraq's most prominent national team captains, who played as a defender.
-On 14 September 2021, he became the president of Iraq Football Association.

 Club career

-Adnan started his career with Al-Zawraa, where he won the Iraqi league and cup double in 1978/1979.
+Dirjal started his career with Al-Zawraa, where he won the Iraqi league and cup double in 1978/1979.
 He went on to join Al-Talaba, where he was one of the stars of a team that included Haris Mohammed, Jamal Ali and the great Hussein Saeed.
 At Al-Talaba Adnan won the Iraqi league two times and reached two cup finals.

 His most successful club spell came at Al-Rasheed, the club owned by Saddam Hussein's eldest son Uday, where he captained the club and won three Iraqi league titles, two cups and a record three Arab Club Championships during the mid to late 1980s.